Ost3rbaer/find-doubles/README.md

 On my Steam deck it saves me ~10% of the precious internal SSD space.

+**find_doubles** has been tested on Windows 10/11 (x86/64), Arch Linux (SteamOS), OpenSuSE 15.x, and Debian 12.
+It should compile and run on other *IX like platforms as well.

+If you have a multi-boot system and cross-mounted partitions among them, it is strongly recommended to run **find_doubles** on the OS where the filesystem is native to, i.e. dedupe NTFS partitions from Windows and extX partitions from linux.

 ## Usage

 **find_doubles** can be run in different modes, dependning on the use case: